vaibhav-raj/SD2-Sheet/README.md

 </div>

 ## Q. ***What is npm and how do you use it to manage dependencies in a Node.js project?***
+npm, short for Node Package Manager, is a tool used for managing packages and dependencies in Node.js projects.
+Here's how it works:

+1. **Installing npm**: npm comes bundled with Node.js, so when you install Node.js, npm is automatically installed alongside it.

+2. **Initializing a Project**: To start managing dependencies with npm, you first initialize a new Node.js project by creating a `package.json` file.
+You can do this by running `npm init` in your project directory, which will guide you through creating the `package.json` file.

+3. **Installing Dependencies**: Once you have a `package.json` file, you can start adding dependencies to your project.
+You can install a package and save it as a dependency by running `npm install <package-name> --save`.
+This will add the package to your `package.json` file under the `dependencies` section and install it in the `node_modules` directory.

+4. **Installing Development Dependencies**: You can also install packages that are only needed during development, such as testing frameworks or build tools, by running `npm install <package-name> --save-dev`.
+These packages will be added to the `devDependencies` section of your `package.json` file.

+5. **Using Installed Packages**: Once a package is installed, you can require it in your code just like any other module.
+Node.js will automatically look in the `node_modules` directory for installed packages when you require them.

+6. **Updating Dependencies**: You can update all your project dependencies to their latest versions by running `npm update`.
+This will update the `package.json` file with the latest versions of your dependencies and install them.

+7. **Removing Dependencies**: If you no longer need a dependency, you can remove it from your project by running `npm uninstall <package-name>`.

+By using npm to manage dependencies, you can easily add, update, and remove packages from your Node.js project, ensuring that your project stays organized and up-to-date with the latest libraries and tools.

 npm (Node Package Manager) is the default package manager for Node.js.
 It's a command-line tool that allows developers to discover, install, and manage dependencies (third-party libraries, frameworks, and tools) for Node.js projects. npm also provides a registry where developers can publish and share their own packages.

-Here's how you can use npm to manage dependencies in a Node.js project:

-1. **Initialize a Node.js project**: If you haven't already, you need to initialize your project by creating a `package.json` file.
-You can do this by running `npm init` command in your project directory.
-This command will prompt you to answer a series of questions about your project (e.g., project name, version, description, entry point), and then generate a `package.json` file based on your responses.

-2. **Install dependencies**: Once your `package.json` file is created, you can start installing dependencies.
-You can install dependencies locally (specific to your project) or globally (available system-wide).
-To install a dependency locally, you can use the `npm install` command followed by the name of the package you want to install.
-For example, to install the Express framework, you would run `npm install express`.
-This will install Express and add it to your `package.json` file under the `dependencies` section.

-3. **Save dependencies to `package.json`**: By default, npm will save installed dependencies to your `package.json` file under the `dependencies` section.
-This allows you to keep track of the dependencies required by your project and their versions.
-If you want to save a dependency as a development dependency (i.e., only needed during development, not in production), you can use the `--save-dev` flag when installing the dependency.
-For example, `npm install nodemon --save-dev`.

-4. **Install dependencies from `package.json`**: If you're working on a project that already has a `package.json` file with listed dependencies, you can install all dependencies listed in the `package.json` file by running `npm install` without any arguments. npm will read the `package.json` file and install all dependencies listed under `dependencies` and `devDependencies`.

-5. **Update dependencies**: Over time, new versions of dependencies may be released with bug fixes or new features.
-You can update your project's dependencies to the latest versions by running `npm update`.
-This command will update all dependencies to their latest compatible versions, as defined in the `package.json` file.

-Overall, npm simplifies the process of managing dependencies in Node.js projects by providing a centralized registry, command-line tools, and a `package.json` file to track dependencies and their versions.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>